PrestaShop/open-source/content/maintainers-guide/releasing-prestashop/patch/create-build.md

     git clone git@github.com:PrestaShop/PrestaShop.git
     ```

-* **Make sure that you switch to the appropriate branch** regarding the version you'll be building (e.g. you must be on branch 1.7.7.x if you're building a 1.7.7 release).
+* **Make sure that you switch to the build branch** regarding the version you'll be building (e.g. you must be on branch 8.0.x if you're building a 8.0.2 release).

 * **Make sure your branch is up-to-date with upstream.** Especially if you already had a local clone of the repository.